 What We Know: According to reports, Jared Leto will star and serve as executive producer in his own solo Joker film – a deal which happens to be quite similar to Robbie’s involvement in Birds of Prey.
 Details are scarce, other than it will be a separate project from both the “Joker and Harley” concept and the standalone Joker.
 It will also spearhead a batch of films based on the characters featured in Suicide Squad, which means rumors of that Deadshot movie might be more than idle talk.
 Then again, it has been a long time since the actor has made any mention of returning to the role.
 Also, the announcement of a Peacemaker HBO Max series – centered on The Suicide Squad character played John Cena – may indicate the original spin-off plan has gone by the wayside.
 It would seem Leto’s time in the DC Multiverse is already over.

-How It Fits in the DC Extended Universe: The Leto Joker was not only featured in Suicide Squad, but is also the murderer of Batman’s second Robin, as implied in Batman v Superman: Dawn of Justice.
+How It Fits in the DC Multiverse: The Leto Joker was not only featured in Suicide Squad, but is also the murderer of Batman’s second Robin, as implied in Batman v Superman: Dawn of Justice.
 As of Birds of Prey, his relationship with Harley is kaput, setting the two characters off in separate films series.
 If the “Joker and Harley” project is still happening, then it may serve as a capstone to the characters’ storylines across The Suicide Squad, Birds of Prey, and Leto’s Joker.
 But it may also serve as a replacement for that film as Robbie’s Harley projects may preclude “Joker and Harley.”
 Of course, Joker’s success – and Leto’s comments about being “alienated and upset” when it was announced – may mean the end of this version of the character.
+His appearance in Zack Snyder’s Justice League and the very nature of the Multiverse offer some glimmers of hope, however.

 Release Date: TBD